Four bystanders tackle knife-wielding driver after car plows into crowd in Italy

 When praising the four, Mezzetti also said that when “they threw him to the ground, one was slightly injured” by the knife.

+Other eyewitnesses told Reuters that the woman who was struck had been pinned up against the front of a shop, and her legs had been “amputated” by the force of the crash.

+“He crushed her right up against the shop window,” said one witness.

-Mezzetti added that the man is being questioned at the local police station, and said that authorities would provide an update later.
-It was not immediately clear whether the man was under the influence of substances or acted deliberately.
+The mayor told RAI that the man is being questioned at the local police station, and said that authorities would provide an update later.

-The Italian Police told CNN that the man is a 31-year-old unemployed resident of Modena with a degree in economics, currently living with his parents.
-As of Saturday evening, he is still being questioned.
+Foreign Minister Antonio Tajani said in a statement on social media that he was in contact with Italy’s interior minister “for further details,” and thanked law enforcement for apprehending the suspect.

+Italy’s Prime Minister Giorgia Meloni cut short an official trip to Greece due to the incident, and is due to travel to Modena on Sunday.

 “I express my closeness to the injured people and their families,” Meloni wrote.
 “I also extend thanks to the citizens who courageously intervened to stop the perpetrator and to the law enforcement agencies for their response.”